Check for a security compromise: back doors and intruders

 Begin your investigation by checking your cloud server’s network connections.

-netstat -an command, which produces output similar to the following example, to check for any back doors that have been opened on your cloud server.
+netstat -an command, which produces output similar to the following example, to check for any back doors that are open on your cloud server.

 tcpdump src port 6697

 This command captures all the packets with destination port 6697.

-lsof) command-line utility is used in many systems based on UNIX® to report a list of all open files and the processes that opened them.
+lsof) command-line utility to report a list of all open files and the processes that opened them.
 By default, Linux treats everything, including devices, as a file.
 This makes

 lsof a very powerful tool.